Andrescalvo22/S1.04-Testing-Nivell1-E1/README.md

 ✅ From the command line:
 Compile the source file:

-bash
-Copiar
-Editar
+in bash:

-javac LibraryManager.java
+-javac LibraryManager.java

 Run the program (if a main method is available):

-bash
-Copiar
-Editar
+in bash:

-java LibraryManager
+- java LibraryManager
+-
 Run tests (from IDE or via a test runner):
 JUnit is typically executed within an IDE or through a build tool like Maven or Gradle.